From Lessons to Legacy: How Our Abuelas Teach about Entrepreneurship

 There wasn’t a day in my life that I did not see mujeres being industrious, enterprising, savvy, and hard-working.
 The story of my life is lined up with mujeres who fit this description, and I really don’t think that I am an exception.
 Latinas, especially those that grew up in Latin America, can probably tell stories like mine below:

 I was probably 6 years old, and it was Friday night.
 I spent the afternoon at my mom’s jazzercise and aerobics business, called “Relax.”
 It was collocated with my father’s taekwondo school, but that day it was all music and ladies in tights.
 From there, I went with my grandfather to visit his mother—my great grandmother—who lived on another side of town.
 I got to ride his pickup truck on the back, laying on the wagon, staring at the stars.
 Growing up in Santo Domingo, I was always close to the ocean.
-This was one of those days where I could smell the salt as we drove to Abuela Macha’s house.
+This was one of those days when I could smell the salt as we drove to Abuela Macha’s house.

 Macha was not home.
 She was at “la tienda.”
 She owned a small store that seemed like a wax museum or eclectic fashion storage.
 But she made a living from it, sewing and doing alterations for her clients.
 We visited her there, and I played with all the things she let me touch: the broom and a chair.